 How accurate are AI-generated quotes from video transcriptions?

-AI transcription accuracy typically ranges from 85-95% depending on audio quality, speaker accents, and background noise.
-VidNotes uses advanced Whisper AI models that achieve 90-95% accuracy in optimal conditions.
-However, for critical quotes (legal, medical, journalistic), always verify against the original audio.
+AI transcription accuracy typically runs 85 to 95% depending on audio quality, accents, and background noise.
+VidNotes uses Whisper AI models and lands at 90 to 95% in good conditions.
+For critical quotes (legal, medical, journalistic), always verify against the original audio.

 Can I extract quotes from YouTube videos without downloading them?

-Yes!
-VidNotes allows you to paste YouTube URLs directly and extract quotes without downloading the video.
-The Chrome extension makes this even easier by transcribing any YouTube video you're watching with one click.
-This works for most public YouTube videos.
+Yes.
+VidNotes accepts YouTube URLs directly.
+The Chrome extension makes it even easier.
+Transcribe any YouTube video you're watching with one click.
+Works for most public YouTube videos.

-How do I extract quotes from videos in languages other than English?
+How do I extract quotes from videos in other languages?

-VidNotes supports 100+ languages with automatic language detection.
-Simply upload your video and the system will detect the language and transcribe accordingly.
-Supported languages include Spanish, French, German, Portuguese, Italian, Japanese, Chinese, Arabic, Hindi, and many more.
+VidNotes supports 100+ languages with automatic detection.
+Upload, the system detects, and transcribes.
+Spanish, French, German, Portuguese, Italian, Japanese, Chinese, Arabic, Hindi, and many more.

 Is it legal to extract quotes from other people's videos?

-This depends on your intended use and jurisdiction.
-For journalistic, educational, or research purposes, extracting short quotes typically falls under fair use.
-For commercial purposes, you should obtain permission from the copyright holder.
-Always attribute quotes properly and respect intellectual property rights.
+Depends on use and jurisdiction.
+For journalism, education, or research, short quotes typically fall under fair use.
+For commercial use, get permission from the copyright holder.
+Always attribute and respect IP.

 How long does it take to extract quotes from a 1-hour video?